 KNC Smart contract Risk: B+

 Kyber is active and traded since September 2017.
 It has over 1 billion transactions.

 Kyber is a decentralised protocol, non-custodial and open source with nearly 100,000 holders.

 Kyber’s decentralised exchange provides an important number of KNC token pairs with good volume (even on centralised exchanges) and decent market capitalisation.
 KNC’s price has been rather volatile with a recent spike driven by a new version of the protocol.

 ChainLink is a protocol that aims to provide a base infrastructure for decentralised oracles.
 The goal is to allow contracts to fetch data from the real world in a decentralised, tamper-proof manner.
 The use cases of LINK include payments of oracle fees and staking as a security mechanism to prevent tamper and fraud.

 ChainLink has been active since 2017 deploying this smart contract in September.
 Its adoption has boomed in 2019, driven by the reliability of its oracles, with now over 6 million transactions.

 LINK Counterparty Risk: B+

-ChainLink is non-custodial and opensource, with over 150,000 holders, hence presents low centralisation risk.
+ChainLink is non-custodial and open source, with nearly 300,000 holders, hence presents low centralisation risk.